Evidence-based health education and wellness guidance you can trust.

 Genetic data (nutrigenomics)

-- Variants in genes like MTHFR, FTO, APOE, CYP1A2 can influence nutrient metabolism, caffeine tolerance, and cardiovascular risk.
+• Genetic variations in genes such as MTHFR, FTO, APOE, and CYP1A2 can influence how the body processes nutrients, responds to caffeine, and manages cardiovascular risk.

 Microbiome profiling

-- Gut bacteria influence digestion, inflammation, short-chain fatty acid production (like butyrate), and even mood.
+• Gut bacteria play a major role in digestion, inflammation control, short-chain fatty acid production (such as butyrate), and even mood regulation.

 Blood markers and metabolic tests

-- Advanced tests: insulin response, continuous glucose monitoring (CGM), lipid particle size, inflammatory markers (CRP), and omega-3 index.
+More advanced assessments may include insulin response testing, continuous glucose monitoring (CGM), lipid particle analysis, inflammatory markers (like CRP), and omega-3 index measurements.

 Anthropometrics and body composition